 Detroit Thermal has a long history of dependability.
 Our facilities include multiple boilers and steam generators that offer flexibility and redundancy.
 Moreover, we have licensed operators on duty and on site 24/7/365 to respond to any problems or concerns.

-Steam produced for Detroit Thermal at Detroit Renewable Power’s waste to energy facility is classified as a renewable energy source, allowing customers to significantly reduce or eliminate their building’s carbon footprint by switching to district energy.
+Detroit Thermal’s steam is classified as a renewable energy source, allowing customers to significantly reduce or eliminate their building’s carbon footprint by switching to district energy.

-Also, by using Detroit Thermal’s service, customers are able to reduce or eliminate the need for on site heating and cooling equipment, which translates to lower energy consumption and materials costs.
+Our customers also reduce or eliminate the need for on-site heating and cooling equipment, which translates to lower energy consumption and materials costs.
 Lower energy and material needs significantly reduce environmental impact while simultaneously reducing cost to the consumer.